Does Each Topic Sentence State the Purpose of That Paragraph? Check Topic Sentences for Signaling

 • Acknowledging something that complicates/seems to challenge your claim.
 Elaborating/proving the complication in the rest of the paragraph.

-• Putting objecting point in the voice of a scholar in your conversation, if they really say (or, in your estimation, would say) the objection.
+• Putting an objecting point in the voice of a scholar in your conversation, if they really say (or, in your estimation, would say) the objection.

 Category 3: Overcoming complications by adjusting/evolving/modifying